 Afterword by: Rita Kohli

-This book makes a unique contribution to the discussion about antiracism training for schools and communities.
-In Rise for Racial Justice: How to Talk About Race With Schools and Communities, the authors draw on the experiences of antiracism facilitators as they teach about race, racism, and racial justice.
-This book shares curricula, pedagogical strategies, tools, and practices that support the learning and engagement of educators and youth learners.
+Rise for Racial Justice: How to Talk About Race With Schools and Communities makes a unique contribution to the discussion about antiracism training for schools and communities.
+The authors draw on the experiences of antiracism facilitators as they teach about race, racism, and racial justice and share curricula, pedagogical strategies, tools, and practices that support the learning and engagement of educators and youth learners.

 Colette N. Cann is a professor of education at the University of San Francisco.
 Kimberly Williams Brown is an assistant professor of education at Vassar College.
 Meredith Madden is an assistant professor of education at Utica College.

 “Rise for Racial Justice: How to Talk About Race With Schools and Communities is a book we all desperately need.
 In the current climate of blatant racism and the banning of ideas that help society understand how racism functions, this book is a clear and beautifully written guide and testament to the work of what the authors call ‘public racial literacy campaigns.’
 Read this book slowly and carefully to get all the gems needed to do the work of racial literacy, sustained solidarity, and justice.”

 —Bettina L. Love, co-founder, the Abolitionist Teaching Network

 “This is the type of public pedagogy needed when many refuse to be brave as white supremacy offers its worst.”

 —David Stovall, professor, University of Illinois at Chicago